Dan Biles

 “I am able to draw a straight line from my experiences at K-State through the professional path I currently enjoy.
 My major was journalism, so I spent a lot of time in Kedzie Hall in what is now known as the A.Q.
 Miller School of Journalism and Mass Communications.
 This is where I first learned to write, and that skill has been an integral part ever since of who I am and what I do.”

-He got the “write” start in the K-State College of Arts and Sciences, and after graduation he utilized both his Wildcat connections and his highly-developed writing skills to land jobs in the journalism field.
+After graduation he used both his Wildcat connections and his highly developed writing skills to land jobs in journalism.